HydroponicAdvice.comUpdated May 2026

 ## Our Recommendations

 Start with pH drops.
 They're cheap, reliable, and educational.
-You'll develop intuition for your water and system before investing in digital equipment.
+You'll develop good intuition for your water source and specific system before investing in digital equipment.

 Upgrade to digital when testing frequently.
 If you're managing multiple systems or testing daily, the speed is worth it.
 Budget around £20-25 for a decent meter.